smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/05 - Inner Join.md

 # INNER JOINS

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The `INNER JOIN` selects records from two tables given a join condition.
 This type of join requires a comparison operator to combine rows from the participating tables based on a common field(s) in both tables.
-Because of this, `INNER JOIN` acts as a filter criteria.
+Because of this, `INNER JOIN` acts as a filter criterion.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We can use both equi-join and theta-join operators between the joining fields.
 An equi-join is a type of join in which the join condition is based on equality between the values of the specified columns in the two joined tables.
 Conversely, a theta-join is a type of join in which the join condition is based on a comparison operator other than equality.

 ---------------------------------------------------------------------------------

-We will use the following tables that contain types of fruits and their quantity.
+We will use the following tables, which contain types of fruits and their quantities.

 [The DDL to create these tables can be found here.](Sample%20Data.md)